 10 a.m. to 5 p.m.
 Sunday, Sept.
 10

 Cost: Tickets are $20; children under 12 free

 The Midwest's longest-running home tour

-Each home represents a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman
+Six private residences with each home representing a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman

-Eight museums are included -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum, Calhoun County Fair Museum
+Seven museums -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum

 Civil War Ball in front of the Honolulu House on Saturday evening